matthijskooijman/arduino-lmic/README.md

 `#define DISABLE_BEACONS`

 If defined, removes all code needed for handling beacons.
 Removes the APIs `LMIC_enableTracking()` and `LMIC_disableTracking()`.

-Class A devices don't support beacons, so defining `DISABLE_BEACONS` might be a good idea.
+Enabling beacon handling allows tracking of network time, and is required if you want to enable downlink during ping slots.
+However, many networks don't support Class B devices.
+Class A devices don't support tracking beacons, so defining `DISABLE_BEACONS` might be a good idea.

+By default, beacon support is included in the library.

 ### Enabling Network Time Support